 The Bible is a treasure.
-It’s not something to skim in our spare time, it’s not a self-help manual, it’s not a tool for inspiration—it’s sustaining sustenance for our souls.
+It’s not something to skim in our spare time, or a self-help manual, or a tool for inspiration—it’s sustaining sustenance for our souls.
 It anchors us, encourages us, convicts us, and transforms us.
 In it are the very words of God, teaching us who He is and how to live.

 God’s Word Helps Us Know God

 God desires for us to know Him.
 He’s done more than save us from His wrath, He’s brought us into a relationship.
 We’re not intended to just revere Him as King or fear Him as Judge, but to love Him as our Father.
 As Jen Wilkin aptly said, “The heart cannot love what the mind does not know.”